How To Search for a Job in Germany

 §

-It depends.
-It depends who your employer will / is to be, your job and where.
+It depends on the employer, your job and location.
 The smaller the company and the more rural the location, the less likely they will accept somebody having no command of the language.
 In contrast, global players will prefer if you – also – speak other languages.
-As an example, working for a small IT company where nobody really speaks English might hire you as a programmer and be able to get the idea of your assignments to you but nobody will be able to socialize with you.
+As an example, you could work for a small IT company where nobody really speaks English.
+They still might hire you as a programmer and be able to explain their assignments to you but nobody will be able to socialize with you.

 §§